theRenard/Blog/docs/articles/cocos-creator/fundamentals/tiled-and-collisions/index.md

 :::

 ::: warning
-`TiledMap` can't really work on _borders_, for instance if you need to have a frame-like borders you need to create 4 different layers and apply the `TiledMap` component to each of them.
+`TiledMap` can't work on _borders, for instance, if you need to have a frame-like border you need to create 4 different layers and apply the `TiledMap` component to each of them.
 If not Hull.js will consider them as a whole and will generate a single collision shape for the whole border.

 ```
   ┌─────────┐         ──────────